microsoft/trident/dev-docs/allowed-operations.md

 the host is still running in the provisioning OS and has not yet been provisioned by Trident.
 - `CleanInstallFailed`: Servicing of type CleanInstall has failed.
-- `StagingDeployment`: Trident is now staging a new deployment.
+- `Staging`: Trident is finalizing the ongoing servicing.
-- `DeploymentStaged`: Deployment has been staged, i.e., the updated runtime OS image has been deployed to block devices.
+- `Staged`: Servicing has been staged, i.e., the updated runtime OS image has been deployed onto block devices.
-- `FinalizingDeployment`: Trident is now finalizing the new deployment.
+- `Finalizing`: Trident is finalizing the ongoing servicing.
-- `DeploymentFinalized`: Deployment has been finalized i.e., UEFI variables have been set, so that firmware boots from the updated runtime OS image after reboot.
+- `Finalized`: Servicing has been finalized i.e., UEFI variables have been set, so that firmware boots from the updated runtime OS image after reboot.
 - `AbUpdateFailed`: Servicing of type AbUpdate has failed.
 - `Provisioned`: Servicing has been completed, and the host succesfully booted from the updated runtime OS image.
 Trident is ready to begin a new servicing.